QuantEcon/python-lecture-sandpit.myst/lectures/rand_resp.md

 df2_mc
 ```

-We can also revisit a calculation in the  Conclusion of the PAPER in which
+We can also revisit a calculation in the  concluding section of Warner {cite}`warner1965randomized` in which

 +++